nlxai/sdk/packages/cli/README.md

 # `@nlxai/cli`

-> Tools for integrating with NLX apps
+Tools for automating certain development tasks for integrating with NLX:

+- Syncing OpenAPI/Swagger/Postman API specifications as collections of Data requests inside NLX.
+This can speed up exposing an internal API to conversation builders as well as keep the data requests inside NLX in sync as your API evolves.

+- Keeping **Modality** definitions in sync between a custom modality implementation in your front-end and what builders see inside NLX.

+- Running conversation tests for an application.

+and more.

+> [!WARNING]
-**Warning:** This is an alpha package and will likely not work for you.
+> This is an pre-release package and will likely not work for your use case.
 Keep an eye on this space for a more feature complete release later.

 ## Usage

 ```
-> npm -g i cli
+> npm -g i @nlxai/cli

 > nlx